Rahmenordnung/ink_dreams/README.md

 The images directory is `static/img`

+and the cover images can be found here [Cover images](https://github.com/Rahmenordnung/ink_dreams/tree/master/media_root)

-In this project I used images from Google search engine related to books, and I worked with them in the carrousel in the home.html, and for the book covers, which can be uploaded in the admin panel of Django after creating a superuser.
+In this project I used images from Google search engine related to books, and I worked with them in the carrousel in the home.html, in the book detail aditional information, and for the book covers, which can be uploaded in the admin panel of Django after creating a superuser.

 ## <a name="Testing"></a> Testing  ##